evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_Sportback_45_e-tron/_index.md

 ## Advanced Driver Assistance Systems

-The Audi Q4 Sportback 45 e-tron has several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/) (ADAS) to enhance safety and comfort.
+The Audi Q4 Sportback 45 e-tron includes several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/) (ADAS) to enhance safety and comfort.

-[**Efficiency Assist**](../../../../technology/driverassistance/efficencyassist/) : A a standard feature that helps drivers anticipate driving conditions and conserve energy.
+[**Efficiency Assist**](../../../../technology/driverassistance/efficencyassist/): A Standard feature that helps drivers anticipate driving conditions and conserve energy.

 ### Safety Systems

-[**Anti-lock Braking System (ABS)**](../../../../technology/driverassistance/antilockbrakingsystem/) : Standard on the Audi Q4 Sportback 45 e-tron, this system prevents the wheels from locking during braking.
+[**Anti-lock Braking System (ABS)**](../../../../technology/driverassistance/antilockbrakingsystem/): Standard on the Audi Q4 Sportback 45 e-tron, this system prevents the wheels from locking during braking.

-[**Electronic Stability Control (ESC)**](../../../../technology/driverassistance/electronicstabilitycontrol/) : Standard on the Audi Q4 Sportback 45 e-tron, this system improves the vehicle's stability and handling during sudden maneuvers or slippery road conditions.
+[**Electronic Stability Control (ESC)**](../../../../technology/driverassistance/electronicstabilitycontrol/): Standard on the Audi Q4 Sportback 45 e-tron, this system improves the vehicle's stability and handling during sudden maneuvers or on slippery road conditions.

-[**Lane-Keeping Assist (LKA)**](../../../../technology/driverassistance/lanekeepingassist/) : Standard on the Audi Q4 Sportback 45 e-tron, this system helps prevent the vehicle from drifting out of its lane.
+[**Lane-Keeping Assist (LKA)**](../../../../technology/driverassistance/lanekeepingassist/): Standard on the Audi Q4 Sportback 45 e-tron, this system helps prevent the vehicle from drifting out of its lane.
 It also includes a [**Lane Departure Warning**](../../../../technology/driverassistance/lanedeparturewarning/) system to alert the driver if the vehicle veers out of the lane.

-[**Front Cross Traffic Assist (FCTA)**](../../../../technology/driverassistance/frontcrosstrafficassist/) : Optional on the Audi Q4 Sportback 45 e-tron, is a driver assist system that helps drivers detect oncoming traffic when crossing an intersection or turning left or right from a stopped position.
+[**Front Cross Traffic Assist (FCTA)**](../../../../technology/driverassistance/frontcrosstrafficassist/) : Optional on the Audi Q4 Sportback 45 e-tron, this driver assist system that helps drivers detect oncoming traffic when crossing an intersection or turning left or right from a stopped position.

-[**Forward Collision Warning (FCW)**](../../../../technology/driverassistance/forwardcollisionwarning/) : Optional on the Audi Q4 Sportback 45 e-tron, is a driver assist system to help drivers avoid or mitigate frontal collisions.
+[**Forward Collision Warning (FCW)**](../../../../technology/driverassistance/forwardcollisionwarning/): Optional on the Audi Q4 Sportback 45 e-tron, this driver assist system helps drivers avoid or mitigate frontal collisions.

-[**Automatic Emergency Braking**](../../../../technology/driverassistance/automaticemergencybraking/) : Standard on the Audi Q4 Sportback 45 e-tron, this system autonomously applies the brakes to prevent or reduce the severity of a collision if the driver does not react in time.
+[**Automatic Emergency Braking (AEB)**](../../../../technology/driverassistance/automaticemergencybraking/): Standard on the Audi Q4 Sportback 45 e-tron, this system autonomously applies the brakes to prevent or reduce the severity of a collision if the driver does not react in time.

-[**Automatic emergency steering**](../../../../technology/driverassistance/automaticemergencysteering/) : Optional on the Audi Q4 Sportback 45 e-tron, this system assists in avoiding collisions by automatically steering the vehicle in an emergency.
+[**Automatic Emergency Steering (AES)**](../../../../technology/driverassistance/automaticemergencysteering/): Optional on the Audi Q4 Sportback 45 e-tron, this system assists in avoiding collisions by automatically steering the vehicle in an emergency.

-[**Blind-spot monitoring (BSM)**](../../../../technology/driverassistance/blindspotmonitoring/) : Optional on the Audi Q4 Sportback 45 e-tron.
-This side assist system helps to detect traffic in blind spots.
+[**Blind-spot Monitoring (BSM)**](../../../../technology/driverassistance/blindspotmonitoring/) : Optional on the Audi Q4 Sportback 45 e-tron, this side assist system helps to detect traffic in blind spots.

-[**Exit Warning**](../../../../technology/driverassistance/exitwarning/) : Optional on the Audi Q4 Sportback 45 e-tron, is a system that alerts occupants against opening doors if there is a risk of hitting something.
+[**Exit Warning**](../../../../technology/driverassistance/exitwarning/): Optional on the Audi Q4 Sportback 45 e-tron, this system that alerts occupants against opening doors if there is a risk of hitting something.

 ### Driving Automation

-The Audi Q4 Sportback 45 e-tron offers [driving automation on level 1 or 2](../../../../technology/driverassistance/#level-of-autonomous-driving), depending on the equipment level.
+The Audi Q4 Sportback 45 e-tron offers [driving automation at levels 1 or 2](../../../../technology/driverassistance/#level-of-autonomous-driving), depending on the equipment level.

 With the   level 1 system, you get the following driving automation features.
 - Cruise control.